betaflight/betaflight.com/docs/wiki/guides/current/Yaw-Spin-Recovery-and-Gyro-Overflow-Detect.md

 ### What should I do if I clip a gate and spin?

 No specific actions are required by the pilot.
-The safest thing to do is to cut throttle, centre sticks, and mentally prepare for either re-gaining control, or disarming.
+The safest thing to do is to cut throttle, center sticks, and mentally prepare for either re-gaining control, or disarming.

 When yaw spin protection is triggered, the quad gets driven with 50% effective throttle.
 It will accelerate briefly, perpendicular to the spin axis, but control should be returned to the pilot quickly, and should not climb much.
 There is no need to increase throttle manually.